nginxinc/nginx-otel/README.md

 ### Easy Provisioning ###
 Setup and configuration can be done right in NGINX configuration files.

-### Fully Dynamic Variable-Based Sampling ###
+### Dynamic, Variable-Based Control ###
+The ability to control trace parameters dynamically using cookies, tokens, and variables.
+Please see our [Ratio-based Tracing](#ratio-based-tracing) example for more details.

-The module provides the ability to trace a particular session by cookie/token.
-Additionally, [NGINX Plus](https://www.nginx.com/products/nginx/), available as part of a [commercial subscription](https://www.nginx.com/products/), enables dynamic module control via the [NGINX Plus API](http://nginx.org/en/docs/http/ngx_http_api_module.html) and [key-value store](http://nginx.org/en/docs/http/ngx_http_keyval_module.html) modules.
+Additionally, [NGINX Plus](https://www.nginx.com/products/nginx/), available as part of a [commercial subscription](https://www.nginx.com/products/), enables dynamic control of sampling parameters via the [NGINX Plus API](http://nginx.org/en/docs/http/ngx_http_api_module.html) and [key-value store](http://nginx.org/en/docs/http/ngx_http_keyval_module.html) modules.

 ## Building
 Follow these steps to build the `ngx_otel_module` dynamic module on Ubuntu or Debian based systems: